Notes on the Geography of Argentina: San Antonio de Areco

 You can see why: we're only an hour's drive and a bit from the Pilar Walmart, so people coming out for the weekend can stop here and load up with whatever they need.

-Omigod: plastic bags.
-Maybe we can find somebody who knows how to open the damned things.
+Omigod: we have to take plastic bags from a roll.
+Maybe we can find somebody who knows how you can open the damned things without having to lick your fingers.

 Outside of Duggan, there are still signs of old homesteads.